vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 <details><summary>English</summary>

 21. But to Prapatti (belongs), the quality of being the means to the grace of the object of refuge (God)
 20. To say 'Lord Thou shalt be my protector' is what is known as choosing one's protector.
-Therefore is men- tioned the ending in prayer of Prapatti.
+Therefore is mentioned the ending in prayer of Prapatti.
 </details>